Multiple Minds

 So I started experimenting with simulating it.

-The idea came from my Digital Twin setup — the system I described in The Dot Collector.
-I’d already discovered that talking to AI could surface patterns in my own thinking.
+The idea came from my Digital Twin setup---the system I described in The Dot Collector.
+I’d discovered that talking to AI could surface patterns in my own thinking.
 What I hadn’t tried was getting the AI to argue with itself.

-The first time I ran this on my firm evolution framework, Agent Two—the critic—immediately asked a question I hadn’t considered: “How do we distinguish, empirically, between discovery and preference change?
+The first time I ran this on my firm evolution framework, the critic immediately asked a question I hadn’t considered: “How do we distinguish, empirically, between discovery and preference change?
 Both result in the firm doing something different.
 What observable evidence would tell us which mechanism is operating?”

-I read the question and felt the jolt of realizing you’ve been fuzzy where you thought you were precise.
-I’d been treating discovery and preference change as conceptually distinct—and they are—but I hadn’t worked out how you’d actually tell them apart in the world.
+I’d been treating discovery and preference change as conceptually distinct---and they are---but I hadn’t worked out how you’d actually tell them apart in the world.
 The framework was internally consistent but empirically underdetermined.

-Agent One (representing my thinking) tried to respond.
-It offered some possibilities—timing of change relative to information arrival, behavioral consistency before and after—but the response felt weak even coming from my own advocate.
+My advocate tried to respond.
+It offered some possibilities---timing of change relative to information arrival, behavioral consistency before and after---but the response felt weak even coming from my own side.
 I could feel the framework wobbling.

 This was genuinely useful.
-It didn’t refute my framework; it revealed where it lived.
 The discovery/preference distinction is a tool for understanding, not for forecasting.
 That’s a limitation I hadn’t seen because I’d never had to defend the framework against someone pushing on exactly this point.

-Here’s what I didn’t expect: it doesn’t feel fake.
-Or rather, the fakeness doesn’t matter.
-When Agent Two raises an objection I hadn’t considered, my brain responds the same way it does when a colleague raises an objection I hadn’t considered.
+Here’s what I didn’t expect: the fakeness doesn’t matter.
+When the critic raises an objection I hadn’t considered, my brain responds the same way it does when a colleague raises one.
 The epistemic update happens regardless of the source.
-What matters is whether the objection has merit, not whether it came from carbon or silicon.
+What matters is whether the objection has merit.

 I use this for most of my theoretical work now.

-The workflow looks like this: I write something, usually in a rush, following whatever thread is hot.
+The workflow: I write something, usually in a rush, following whatever thread is hot.
 Then, when the first draft is done and I’m sure it’s brilliant, I run it through the debate.
 Three perspectives.
 Genuine friction.
-The output isn’t a verdict—the machine doesn’t tell me if my idea is good—but it shows me where the pressure points are.
-Where the argument needs reinforcement.
+The output isn’t a verdict---the machine doesn’t tell me if my idea is good---but it shows me where the pressure points are.
 Where I’ve been assuming something I shouldn’t assume.

 Sometimes the framework survives intact.
-The devil’s advocate swings and misses, and I learn that the objections I feared aren’t actually that strong.
-That’s valuable too.
+The critic swings and misses, and I learn that the objections I feared aren’t strong.
 Confidence earned through trial is different from confidence that’s never been tested.

 More often, the framework shifts.
 The original insight remains, but its boundaries change.
-I learn where it applies and where it doesn’t.
 I find the careful formulation that survives the stress test, which is almost never the formulation I started with.

-Simulated perspectives aren’t as good as the real thing.
 A machine playing devil’s advocate doesn’t have the accumulated knowledge of a human expert who’s spent thirty years in your field.
 The objections it raises are patterns from training data, not insights born of deep expertise.
+But the structure---the deliberate staging of disagreement---does most of the work.
+What you need is any pressure that forces you to respond to something outside your own head.
+The genius critic is better.
+The available critic is more useful.

 If you're thinking about similar questions—or building systems that grapple with them—I'd welcome the conversation.